mff-uk/dataspecer/applications/client/src/editor/components/add-interpreted-surroundings/wikidata/README.md

 The freshly started dialog displays properties for the root class.
 When user selects a different ancestor (a selected class), the Wikidata adapter is used to obtain surroundings for the selected class.

+By clicking on a property, a user adds the property into a selection.
+The same property cannot be selected multiple times (the Dataspecer cannot handle it).
+The selection is based on the subject and object of the property, and a user is always asked to choose those when selecting an (backwards) association or, in general, when allowing to display inherited properties.
+This is crucial, since Dataspecer needs to know from where the property is inherited, the rest of the inheritance is done in the native Dataspecer model.

+- A surroundings dialog content:
   - `WikidataAncestorsSelectorPanel`
     - Displays a simple list of ancestors of the selected root class.
     - Clicking on an ancestors selects the ancestors as a selected class and displays its surroundings in the properties panel.
   - `WikidataPropertiesPanel`
     - Displays filtering options and lists containing the properties grouped into accordion based on whether the property is: association, attribute, backward association, and external identifier (an attribute which contains URI to other data source).
 The separation was done to improve overall performance when displaying thousands of properties.
     - When a user selects a property, it is added to a list of selected properties.
+    - Main components:
+      - The `WikidataProperties` components encompasses the splitting properties into groups and displaying appropriate accordions (`WikidataPropertiesAccordion`) within infinity scroll lists (`WikidataInfinityScrollList`).
+        - If an ancestor is selected that is not a root, a `WikidataLoadedProperties` component is used to download the ancestor's surroundings before it is passed to `WikidataProperties`.
+        - Infinity scroll lists are used to handle the thousands of properties to be displayed.
+More properties are used when a user scrolls the lists.
       - The properties can be managed by `WikidataManageSelectedDialog`.
-  - The properties can be filtered by the `WikidataFilterByInstanceDialog`.
-  - When clicking on a property a `WikidataPropertySelectionDialog` is displayed.
-  - `WikidataManageSelectedDialog`
         - Enables a user to edit already selected properties.
-    - The selection cannot be the same -> a user cannot select the same property multiple times.
+        - Auser cannot select the same property multiple times.
         - See below in *Selecting properties and transformations to the Dataspecer model*.
-  - `WikidataFilterByInstanceDialog`
+      - The properties can be filtered by the `WikidataFilterByInstanceDialog`.
           - Enables to insert a URI of an instance and filter the properties by the properties used on the instance.
           - A warning is displayed when an instance that does not belong the currently selected ancestor tree.
-    - Note that the instance must not be a class otherwise it would take too long, so it is diasllowed.
+          - Note that the instance must not be a class otherwise it would take too long, since it is the same statistics computation as is done in preprocessing.
-  - `WikidataPropertySelectionDialog`
+      - When clicking on a property a `WikidataPropertySelectionDialog` is displayed.
         - Displays when a user clicks on a property and the property is either association (must select domain/range) or the option to include inherited properties is on.

-#### Contexts
+## Contexts

 The dialog uses three context for easier manipulation.

 - React query client
   - A React query client from the `react-query` library that is used for simplified handling of requests to the backend.
   - It is used by the React hooks inside `hooks` folder.
+  - It is set up to cache the requests for 10 minutes.
 - Wikidata adapter context
   - Contains a `WikidataAdapter` which then enables components to access functions to query the Wikidata ontology API service and the Wikidata SPARQL endpoint.
 -  Property selection
    - Contains a list of selected properties.

-#### Hooks
+## Hooks

 Each backend call is defined as a hook using the Wikidata adapter and the React query client.
 The hooks return the basic information about the requests as in `react-query` library.

-#### Selecting properties and transformations to the Dataspecer model.
+## Selecting properties and transformations to the Dataspecer model.

 The property selection record defines a property selection which is stored inside Property selection context.
 Each property selection is defined by the: